learning-unlimited/ESP-Website/docs/dev/contributing.rst

 From the directory ``/esp``: ::

-  git checkout main  # for historical reasons we use 'main' instead of 'master' git pull docker compose up -d docker compose exec web python esp/manage.py update git checkout -b new-branch-name

-For routine development, ``docker compose up`` is usually sufficient.
+  git checkout main
+  git pull
+  git checkout -b new-branch-name

 If you've changed dependencies (for example, ``requirements.txt``) or modified the Dockerfile, rebuild first::

-  docker compose down
   docker compose up --build

+Otherwise, you don't need to rebuild, just start the server:

+  docker compose up

 Write some code!
+(the server will automatically reload when you save changes to Python files, but you might need to refresh the page in your browser to see changes to HTML/CSS/JS files).
 Test your code!

 Look at what you've changed (``git status`` and/or ``git diff``), and then run ``git commit -a -m``, and type a commit message (see `<https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html>` for good commit message style), like so: ::